 No matter how complex, discordant or high-stakes the dispute, Sarah is committed to finding a path to resolution that achieves the desired result for her client.
 Sarah is a strategic problem-solver, and is valued for her ability to effectively communicate various positions throughout the dispute-resolution process.
 An influential advocate both inside and outside of the courtroom, Sarah knows what it takes to succeed at every stage of litigation.
 As a result, she is able to think several steps ahead when dealing with a difficult problem head-on.

-Notably, Sarah is the co-chair of the California Chapter of the Media Law Resource Center (MLRC), the co-chair of the ABA Forum on Communications Law’s Training & Development Committee, and chair-elect and Technology vice-chair of American Bar Association, Trial & Insurance Practice Section (TIPS), Media, Privacy and Advertising Law Committee.
+Notably, Sarah is the co-chair of the California Chapter and Member of the Insurance Group of the Media Law Resource Center (MLRC), the co-chair of the American Bar Association Forum on Communications Law’s Media Advocacy Workshop, and chair-elect of ABA Tort Trial & Insurance Practice Section (TIPS), Media, Privacy and Advertising Law Committee.
 She also performs pro bono services in connection with the Alliance for Children’s Rights, and successfully represented a client seeking early intervention services for developmental delays.

 Prior to private practice, Sarah served as a judicial extern for the Honorable Richard A. Kramer, Judge of the California Superior Court, County of San Francisco, Complex Litigation Department in 2005.
 She also served as a judicial extern for the Honorable Susan Y. Illston, Judge of the United States District Court, Northern District of California in 2006.